eldavenport/SIO-PythonEarthScience/docs/index.rst

 ..
 Software Workshop documentation master file

-Welcome to the Software Workshop!
+Welcome to the SIO Python for Earth Science Software Workshop!
 ==================================

 This site contains resources for workshop participants during and after the workshop.